 (The PARTHIAN and SASSANID EMPIRES – continued)

-In 399, Yazdegerd the First became king.
-He respected religious diversity and wanted peace between the religions of his realm.
-He helped Christians rebuild their churches, destroyed during the persecutions.
+Shapur II died at age 70 in the year 379.
+He was succeeded by his brother and then his son, Shapur III, in 383.
+Shapur III failed to continue the persecutions of Christians.
+He freed Christian prisoners, believing they would be of greater value to him pursuing their crafts and paying taxes.
+Shapur III died in 388 and was succeeded by his son, Bahram IV.
+In 399, Bahram was succeeded by his brother, Yazdegerd I. Yazdegerd respected diversity and wanted peace between the religions of his realm and helped Christians rebuild their churches destroyed during the persecutions.
 Yazdegerd sponsored a council meeting of Christian bishops and other Christian ecclesiastics to mend their internal quarrels, and the council created rules and an organizational structure to unite Christians within the empire.
 The Zoroastrian priests were displeased.
 They spoke of "Yazdegerd the Wicked."